Code-Institute-Submissions/inventory-manager-mp3/README.md

 * Navigation between pages.

 ## Design:
 The design for this application is based around multiple pages.
 Some of these pages are available via the navigation bar whilst others will appear depending on the function requested.
 The pages available via the navigation bar will be home, solvents, consumables, requests and admin page.
-The solvent and consumable pages will be similar in style but will have different fields.
+The solvent and consumable pages will be similar in style but will have different fields, the icons will link to either a page for editting fields, mainly used for the quantity available, and there you can update the database.
+With the trash icon this will take to a page so that you can confirm the deletion of a record.
+This page will display the name and catalogue number of the product you were trying to delete.
+This is a safe guard as not to delete the product by accident of the stock page.
+A small description will also be added to the pages.
+Page layout will be simple and the colours will match the imagery of the banner.
 ## Images:
 Icons have be taken from the [font awesome website]( https://fontawesome.com/) and the main image is from []().
 The main image used is glass beakers filled with coloured liquids and I believe this represents well a laboratory environment.
 ## Fonts:
 ## Colours:
 The colours which I have used are in keeping with the main image of the coloured beakers.
 They are:
 * Navbar and footer - #070707.
 This is a dark grey/blue to compliment the background of the image.
 * Navbar and footer text - #ff6c00.
 A vibrate orange matching one of the liquids in a beaker.